Cost Efficient Fairness Audit Under Partial Feedback: Problem Formulation

-\textbf{Partial Feedback:} We now describe the $(\varepsilon, \delta)$-fairness audit under the partial feedback (PF) model.
+\textbf{Partial Feedback:} We now describe the $(\gamma, \varepsilon, \delta)$-fairness audit under the partial feedback (PF) model.
 In the vanilla PF model, the true label is revealed for positively classified individuals only, e.g., the loan default ($Y \in \{0, 1\}$) can only be observed after the loan is given ($f=1$) by the bank.
 However, we allow the auditor to request true labels by overriding the negative classification made by the decision-maker.
 Hence the auditor can explore additional data, which is necessary for the following reason.
 In our model, an auditor can access $(X,A,Y)$ of individuals who were classified positively in the past by $f$, but only $(X,A)$ of individuals who were classified negatively.
-From this database, the probability $\PP[f = 1, Y = y, A = a]$, can be estimated, but not $\PP[f=0, Y=y, A=a]$, $y \in \{0, 1\}$ and $a \in \cA$, since $Y$ is unknown when $f=0$.
-We therefore let the auditor access online samples from $\cD$ and request $X$ and $Y$ of negatively classified individuals.
-With this combination of past and online data, the auditor must succeed in the $(\varepsilon, \delta)$-fairness audit.
+From this database, the probability $\PP[f = 1, Y = y, A = a]$, can be estimated, but not $\PP[f=0, Y=y, A=a]$, since $Y$ is unknown when $f=0$.
+Hence, we let the auditor access online samples from $\cD$ and request $X$ and $Y$ of negatively classified individuals.
+With this blend of past and online data, the auditor must succeed in $(\gamma, \varepsilon, \delta)$-fairness audit.

-\textbf{Cost model:} We now introduce a novel but natural cost model motivated by practical examples of the partial feedback setting like bank loan applications \cite{kumar2022equalizing}, criminal recidivism \cite{angwin2022machine}, and college admissions \cite{corbett2023measure}.
-The auditor is charged a fixed cost $c_{feat} \geq 0$ every time they request only the feature of an individual for whom $f=0$.
+\textbf{Cost model:} We now introduce a novel but natural cost model for exploring online data motivated by practical examples of the partial feedback setting like bank loan applications \cite{kumar2022equalizing}, criminal recidivism \cite{angwin2022machine}, and college admissions \cite{corbett2023measure}.
+The auditor can observe the sensitive attribute of the individual but is charged a fixed cost $c_{feat} \geq 0$ every time they request only the feature of an individual for whom $f=0$.
 If the auditor requests only the true label or both the feature and the true label of such an individual, they are charged $c_{feat} + c_{lab} \cdot \mathds{1}\{Y=0\}$, $c_{lab} \geq 0$.
 We illustrate the motivation of this cost definition through the example of bank loan application.
-Firstly, there may be a cost involved in collecting the data of an individual, which is captured by $c_{feat}$.
+Firstly, there may be a cost involved in collecting the personal details of an individual, which is captured by $c_{feat}$ and incurred to the auditor when the bank does not approve the loan.
 Secondly, to obtain the true label, the auditor has to force the bank (since $f=0$) to give loan to the individual.
 If the individual fails to return the loan $(Y=0)$, only then the bank suffers a monetary loss.
 To capture this asymmetry, we define the cost formally below.